jsenv/core/README.md

 ## Introduction

-`jsenv` is a github organization used to manage github repositories.
+`jsenv` is a github organization used to manage jsenv tools.
 Most github repositories have a corresponding package published on npm.<br />
-`jsenv-core` is the entry point for documentation.<br />
+`jsenv-core` is the entry point to document the major ones.<br />

 ## How to use